alexander-makarenko/generic_app/README.md

 ### How to use

-1. Click *Sign in* on the navbar.

-2. Sign in as an admin with `admin@twilight-glade.herokuapp.com` / `qwerty`.
+1. Sign in as an admin with `admin@twilight-glade.herokuapp.com` / `qwerty`.

-3. Click around to see what's possible.
+2. Click around to see what's possible.

-4. Optionally, register your own (non-admin) account to try out the email features.
+You can also register your own (non-admin) account to try out the email features.